irondrive/andromeda-server/README.md

 Parameters can also be given that are arrays or objects.
 On the CLI, this is done using JSON.
 E.g. `--myarray "[5,10,15]"` or `--myobj "{test:5}"`.
 Via HTTP it would look like `?myarr[0]=test&myarr[1]=test` or `?myobj[key]=val`.

 ### File Inputs
-From the CLI, files can be included in two ways.
-The file's contents can be dumped into any variable itself via @ `--myparam@ myfile.txt`.
-If the app specifically requires it, a file's path can be sent to the app directly via % `--myparam% myfile.txt`.  @ will appear to the app as a regular parameter (and is a safer way of inputting things) while % is for app actions that require files.
+From the CLI, files can be included in several ways.

+- The file's contents can be dumped into any variable itself via @ `--myparam@ myfile.txt`.  @ will appear to the app as a regular parameter (and is a safer way of inputting things) while % is for app actions that require files.
+- If the app specifically requires it, a file's path can be sent to the app directly via % `--myparam% myfile.txt`.
 With %, the inputted file's name can optionally be modified as well `--myparam% myfile.txt newname.txt`.
+- Instead of `%` with a path, the STDIN stream can be attached to the given file input with `-`.
+With `echo "test" | ./andromeda app action --myparam-`,  the value of`myparam` will be `test`.

 ### Interactive Input
 Using `!` at the end of a parameter name (e.g. `--myparam!`) will read the parameter value interactively from the console (or from STDIN).
 This is a good way to input things like passwords.
 Unfortunately PHP does not support silent input, so all input will be echoed to the console.